SEI-ATL-3-8/react-calculator/README.md

-# Calculator React
+# Calculator in React

 We're going to be building a simple calculator by incorporating what we've learned about React state and event listeners.
+We won't be creating nested components in this exercise so don't worry about making a components folder or writing your JS anywhere except in App.js.

 ## Instructions
 1. Create two input fields: one will take the first number of your calculation, the other will take the second.